shenhuiying2017/azure-docs.es-es/articles/load-balancer/load-balancer-get-started-ilb-arm-ps.md

 <properties
-   pageTitle="Creación de un equilibrador de carga interno mediante PowerShell en el Administrador de recursos | Microsoft Azure" description="Obtenga información sobre cómo crear un equilibrador de carga interno mediante PowerShell en el Administrador de recursos" services="load-balancer" documentationCenter="na" authors="sdwheeler"
+   pageTitle="Create an internal load balancer using PowerShell in Resource Manager | Microsoft Azure" description="Learn how to create an internal load balancer using PowerShell in Resource Manager" services="load-balancer" documentationCenter="na" authors="sdwheeler"